ovh/docs/pages/cloud/private-cloud/nsx_configurer_le_firewall_distribue/guide.en-gb.md

 ![Destination](images/en09destip.png){.thumbnail}

 #### Service

 The service field defines the type of traffic aimed at.

 Hover over the field and click on the `pencil`{.action} icon.
-You have the choice between using existing services and groups or add raw ports/protocols.
+You have the choice between using existing services and groups or adding raw ports/protocols.

 > [!primary]
 >
-> Clicking on an existing service or group will show you a description with the ports and protocols involved.
+> Clicking on an existing service or group will show you a description of the ports and protocols involved.

 Click `Save`{.action} when ready.